 For mini and small cars, “it’s even more important to shop with safety ratings in mind,” he says.

-Safest Cars for Teens and Seniors
+Safest cars for teens and seniors

 If you’re looking for a car for a teen driver, it’s essential that the vehicle has electronic stability control, Rader says.
-That wasn’t a standard feature on vehicles until 2012.

 For older drivers, along with front crash prevention systems and adaptive headlights, backup cameras may be helpful, Rader says, though you still need to remember to look in your mirrors when you put it in reverse.
-Backup cameras will be required in all new vehicles by May 2018.

-Here are key factors to look for when researching the safety of a used car, based on IIHS data:
+Here are key factors to look for when researching the safety of a used car based on IIHS data: